SymbioticEDA/riscv-formal/docs/rvfi.md

 Since `f0` is not a zero register, additional `*_[rw]valid` signals are required to indicate if `frs1`, `frs2`, `frs3`, and `frd` and their corresponding pre- or post-values are valid.

 Alternative arithmetic operations (`RISCV_FORMAL_ALTOPS`) will be defined for all non-trivial floating point operations.

-### Handling of Speculative Execution

-Out-of-order cores that execute specilatively can commit speculative instructions on RVFI.

-Rollbacks must be output via a special rollback interface:

-    output [ 0 : 0] rvfi_rollback_valid
-    output [63 : 0] rvfi_rollback_order

-All RVFI packets output _prior_ to the cycle with asserted `rvfi_rollback_valid` with a `rvfi_order` field of _greater or equal_ to `rvfi_rollback_order` are invalidated by a rollback event.

-RVFI packets output in the same cycle as `rvfi_rollback_valid` are already part of the new instruction stream re-starting at the instruction number indicated in `rvfi_rollback_order`.

 ### Modelling of Virtual Memory